jwmahone/section_a_project_03/README.md

 * Answer all the questions above in your report.
 * Compare and contrast the results of your experiments making reference to your plots and explain the differences based on what you know about the structure and behavior of the trees.
-* Determine and justify the complexity of searching each of the different the trees—BST, AVL, and splay—based on the results.
+* Determine and justify the complexity of searching each of the different the trees---BST, AVL, and splay---based on the results.
 Use Big-O notation where appropriate.

 You can overwrite `README.md` with your report, or, if you prefer to leave `README.md`, you can write your report in a file named `REPORT.md`.